Rayicer/TransFuse/README.md

 1. Preparing necessary data:
 	+ downloading ISIC2017 training, validation and testing data from the [official site](https://challenge.isic-archive.com/data), put the unzipped data in `./data`.
 	+ run `process.py` to preprocess all the data, which generates `data_{train, val, test}.npy` and `mask_{train, val, test}.npy`.
+	+ alternatively, the processed data is provided here.

 2. Downloading pretrained models:
 	+ downloading DeiT-small from [DeiT repo](https://github.com/facebookresearch/deit) to `./pretrained`.